Wishology!: Plot

-Part 1: "The Big Beginning"
+"The Big Beginning"

 Timmy makes a wish to star in his own movie trilogy (In parodies of The Matrix, Lord of the Rings, and Harry Potter despite Harry Potter not being a trilogy).
 He is interrupted by Jorgen, who takes his fairy godparents away and sends Timmy home.
 When he gets there, Timmy's parents and school friends do not remember him, and an Eliminator appears after Timmy calls out his own name.
 In an alley, the Eliminator projects a space vortex through its mouth to inhale Timmy.
 Jorgen saves him and the two ride off on the fairy motorcycle.
-The Eliminator is flying in the air, but Jorgen pulls down the thruster, the magic wand is glowing and teleport to Fairy World, it disappears and leaving behind a trail of fire (in a reference to Back to the Future).
+The Eliminator is flying in the air, but Jorgen pulls down the thruster, the magic wand glows and teleport to Fairy World, it disappears and leaving behind a trail of fire (in a reference to Back to the Future).
 They arrive at Fairy World.
 Meanwhile, the fairies are hidden as gumballs inside a truck stop bar by Jorgen.
 After being blown into a bubble from a kid's mouth, Cosmo takes Wanda and Poof with him as he floats away.
 The rest of the fairies use Cosmo's method as their escape plan.

 At the Cave of Destiny, Jorgen explains to Timmy the cave prophecy, where in ancient times fairy warriors, represented by stars in space, fought and eliminated a cosmic entity known as The Darkness with light.
 The ancient fairies also hid a powerful white wand, which is to be found and possessed by the chosen one, Timmy Turner.
 As stars in space disappear and The Darkness approaches, Timmy arrives back on Earth and tracks his godparents down in Las Vegas, where the Middle-Aged Rock Festival (M.A.R.F.) is held.
-The M.A.R.F. features the rock band Kiss, who reveal to Timmy that they are the galactic protectors of the white wand, which is their star-shaped guitar.
-The Darkness and Eliminators arrive at the venue, and the fairies arrive to defeat Eliminators, while Timmy defeats The Darkness with a rock solo performance on the white wand.
-A celebration follows at Fairy World, where Turbo Thunder, the person who was supposed to be the chosen one, appears and takes the white wand from Timmy.
+The M.A.R.F. features the rock band Kiss, who reveal to Timmy that they are the Magical Order of Rocking Fairies (M.O.R.F.), an intergalactic team that is in charge of protecting the white wand, which is Ace Frehley's star-shaped guitar.
+The Darkness and Eliminators arrive at the venue, and the fairies arrive to defeat the Eliminators, while Timmy defeats The Darkness with a rock solo performance on the white wand.
+A celebration follows at Fairy World, where Turbo Thunder, the person who was supposed to be the chosen one (whose description matches Timmy's except as a muscular adult, aside from having the same initials), appears and takes the white wand from Timmy.